Krylov Complexity Under Hamiltonian Deformations and Toda Flows: Random matrix quenches

 Next, we consider large random matrices.
 The random-matrix ensemble is produced from the probability distribution \be P(H)\propto \exp\left(-\frac{d\beta_\mathrm{D}\pi^2} {4\Delta^2}\mathrm{Tr}\,H^2\right). \ee Here, we consider the orthogonal ensemble ($\beta_\mathrm{D}=1$) and the unitary ensemble ($\beta_\mathrm{D}=2$) and denote the size of $H$ as $d$.
 For generic RMT, the analytical structure of the Lanczos coefficients in this limit is predicted in \cite{Bhattacharjee:2024yxj}.
 The asymptotic form of the average density of states at $d\to\infty$ is given by \be \rho(E)=\left<\sum_{n=0}^{d-1}\delta(E-\epsilon_n)\right> \to \frac{d}{\Delta}\sqrt{1-\left(\frac{\pi E}{2\Delta}\right)^2}, \ee denoting that $\Delta/d$ is the mean level spacing at $E=0$~\cite{haake1991quantum}.

 According to the probability distribution in Eq.~(\ref{ensemble}), we numerically produce a $d\times d$ random matrix $H$ and calculate the eigenvalue set $\{E_\mu\}_{\mu=1}^{d}$.
-Since the random matrix involves level repulsion effects, we do not have accidental degeneracy and have $D=d$.
+Since the random matrix exhibits level repulsion, there is no accidental degeneracy, and we have $D=d$.
 For $|\psi_0(\tau)\rangle$, we apply the Krylov algorithm to construct $L(\tau)$.
 Then, the spread complexity $K(t,\tau)$ is obtained from the general formula in Eq.~(\ref{complexity}), or Eq.~(\ref{complexity2}).
 The result is averaged over random instances.
 We note that the result is independent of the order of eigenvalues $\{E_\mu\}_{\mu=1}^{d}$.
 The eigenvalue set $\{\epsilon_n\}_{n=0}^{d-1}$ aligns in the described order.

 We show our numerical results of the complexity in Fig.~\ref{fig:rmt-k}.
 We consider both cases of $\tau=(\beta,0)$ and $\tau=(0,\tau_2)$.
-The size of the matrix is $d=1000$.
-Although the displayed result is averaged over 100 samples, we can find a similar behavior for each single realization.
+The matrix size is $d=1000$.
+Although the displayed result is averaged over 100 samples, we can find a similar behavior for every single realization.
 For a fixed $\tau$, we find that the maximum value of $K(t,\tau)$ is dependent on the ensemble and the saturation value at $t\to\infty$, $\langle\overline{K}(\tau)\rangle$, is not.
 The saturation value decays monotonically as a function of $\beta$ for $\tau=(\beta,0)$, while it gives a maximum at an intermediate value of $\tau_2$ for $\tau=(0,\tau_2)$.
 Since the saturation value is independent of the ensemble, we treat the unitary ensemble in the following analysis.

 Before studying how $\overline{K}(\tau)$ depends on $d$ and $\tau$, we calculate the Lanczos coefficients $a_n(\tau)$ and $b_n(\tau)$ for a single realization of $H$.
 The initial values at $\tau=0$ are obtained from the Krylov algorithm and the $\tau$-dependence is obtained by solving the Toda equations numerically.
 The results are plotted in Fig.~\ref{fig:rmt1-ab} for $\tau=(\beta,0)$, and in Figs.\ref{fig:rmt2-ab1} and \ref{fig:rmt2-ab2} for $\tau=(0,\tau_2)$.